-Three boxes with closed lids are labeled BB, BR and RR.
+Labels of the three boxes with closed lids are BB, BR and RR.
 The boxes have colored balls inside.

-One box has only blue, second box only red and the third—red and blue mixed colored balls.
+One box has only Blue, the second box only Red, and the third—Red and Blue color balls.

-The label BB says, only blue balls are in the box.
-Label RR says, only red balls are in the box and label BR says, the box has balls of both blue and red colors.
+The label BB should mean, only Blue balls are in the box.
+Label RR should mean, only Red balls are in the box and label BR should mean the box has balls of both Blue and Red colors.

 The problems is—all the boxes are wrongly labeled.

 Your job is to open exactly one box, take out only one ball and tell the color of balls in each of the three boxes.

 You just cannot open a box randomly and find the answer, can you?

 Analyze first the nature of the problem in more details.
 And then, after clearing up the doubts and questions that pop up in your mind, you will know exactly which box to open to know the contents of all three boxes.